War of Padua: Diplomatic manoeuvres

 As Francesco Novello's designs on Vicenza and Verona became apparent, an intense period of diplomatic and military activity ensued.
-In March, Caterina Visconti sent an embassy to Venice to offer the two cities to the Republic, in exchange for an anti-Carrarese alliance.
+In March 1404, Caterina Visconti sent an embassy to Venice to offer the two cities to the Republic, in exchange for an anti-Carrarese alliance.
 The embassy included Jacopo dal Verme, a fierce opponent of the Carrara, who even offered to serve Venice against the lord of Padua.
 A counter-embassy by Francesco Novello to the Venetian Senate failed to restore relations with the Republic.

 Contest for Verona and Vicenza

-Undeterred, on 27 March Francesco allied with Guglielmo della Scala, the heir to the Scaliger Lordship of Verona, aiming to capture Verona and Vicenza from Milan, with the former to be restored to the Scaliger, and the latter to come under Carrarese rule.
-Verona was captured on 7/8 April, and Guglielmo della Scala was acclaimed its lord two days later.
+Undeterred, on 27 March 1404, Francesco allied with Guglielmo della Scala, the heir to the Scaliger Lordship of Verona, aiming to capture Verona and Vicenza from Milan, with the former to be restored to the Scaliger, and the latter to come under Carrarese rule.
+Verona was captured by 8 April, and Guglielmo della Scala was acclaimed its lord two days later.
 With Verona secured, Francesco Novello left to oversee the siege of Vicenza.